silzai/ObsidianNotes/Notes/RandomStudyNotes/Arabic/Reason (لماذا).md

-- if there is limaza, then we can use the following after it:
+- if there is limaza in a question, then we can reply with the following:
 	- L
-		- will do L + fi'al, and will not use the below ones
+		- will do L + fi'al, (also will not start with the ones below if we use this)
+	- Li anni:
+		 - can only do Li anni + fi'al
 	- Li anna ni
+		- same as li anni, but with more surety
+	- Li anna:
-		- can only do Li anna ni + fi'al
+		- can only do li anna + noun
-	- Li anna
-	- Li anni

--